Avaiga/taipy-doc/docs/manuals/userman/configuration/core-config.md

-The `CoreSection^` holds configuration fields related to the Core service.
+The `CoreSection^` holds configuration fields related to the core package, in particular the fields related to the Taipy repository for entity storage.

 Here are the (optional) configurable properties: